Applications for this position close on June 15, 2026.

 Job description

 fRI Research is seeking a knowledgeable, personable, and dedicated leader for our Healthy Landscapes Program.
-Reporting to the Executive Director, the Program Lead is responsible for managing all aspects of the program including seeking funding resources and leading the scientific research in the program area.
-This position will appeal to those interested in leading an applied and highly diversified research program and taking it to the next level, who enjoy working closely with both shareholder organizations and a wide range of experts from across Canada and beyond, and who strive to see their research put to work on the ground.
+Reporting to the Executive Director, the Program Lead is responsible for managing all aspect of the program including seeking funding resources and leading the scientific research in the program area.
+This position will appeal to those interested in leading an applied and highly diversified research program, who enjoy working closely with both shareholder organizations and a wide range of experts from across Canada and beyond, and who strive to see their research meaningfully contribute to the wise management of Alberta’s forested resources.

 While primarily focused on Alberta, the program often extends its research scope to forests and with partners in British Columbia, Saskatchewan, Manitoba and NWT.